Is it possible to get what line the ERR signal was sent from?

 Example

-Create this shell script example.sh and make it executable with chmod u+x example.sh
+Create this shell script example.sh and make it executable with chmod u+x example.sh:

-#!/bin/bash -e echo begin false # This should exit bash because `false' returns error echo end # This should never be reached
+false # This should exit bash because `false' returns error

 Example run:

-$ ./example.sh begin $ bash example.sh begin end $
+$ bash example.sh

 Set ERR trap to exit